roozbehsayadi/Emergency-Situations-Assistant/README.md

 by sending a DELETE request, you can delete the respective polygon from the database.

 #### other endpoints

 these are out private endpoints so we used authentication in order to secure the accesses.

+-   **/forms/**: this is a GET api that recieves an authorization token and checks the role of the user. for control-center it returns the titles, ids and the number of answers for each unique form existing in database. for field-agent the response does not include number of answers.

+-   **/forms/:id**: this is a GET api that receives an authorization token and checks the role of the user, for control-center it returns all answers for the respective forms from answers collection of the database. for field-agent it returns the form from the forms database.

+this POST api is for receiving the answers for the respective form and user, it first authorizes the user and if it is a field-agent, the information will be added to the answers database.

+-  **/role**: by sending a GET request, you receive the role of the user in the authentication token